ittech25/BlackUpload/README.md

 # BlackUpload PHP Library

-BlackUpload is Databaseless and Anonymus File Uploader Script with Multi File Upload Support
+BlackUpload is an Anonymus File Uploader Script with Multi File Upload Support

 It comes with more than 20 features and you can set up it in less than 5 minutes.